-There was once frequently asked that can fishes see anything?
+There was once frequently asked that can fishes see water or anything?
 Well, whenever your fish follows your hand or move quickly to the top at the feeding time, shows that fish can see.
-Today we are here with an interesting question can fish see water?
+Today we are here with an interesting question can a fish see water?

-No, fish is unable to see water around them, just like us as we can’t see the air around us.
+No, fish can’t see the water around them, just like us as we can’t see the air around us.
 This raises several questions in turn Like why they can’t see water when they can see everything else clearly.

 The basic mechanism behind this behavior is our brain is trained in this way to avoid any unnecessary detail.
 To us, the air is not significant to be remembered same is the case with fish as well.

 Now let’s take a look at how fish see everything around them.

 Why Fishes Can’t See Water Around Them?